aiven/devportal/docs/products/flink/howto/connect-bigquery.rst

 Connect Aiven for Apache Flink® with Google BigQuery
 =======================================================
 Aiven for Apache Flink® is a fully managed service that provides distributed, stateful stream processing capabilities.
-Google BigQuery is a serverless, highly scalable, and cost-effective cloud data warehouse.
+Google BigQuery is a cloud-based data warehouse that is easy to use, can handle large amounts of data without needing servers, and is cost-effective.
 By connecting Aiven for Apache Flink® with Google BigQuery, you can stream data from Aiven for Apache Flink® to Google BigQuery, where it can be stored and analyzed.

 Learn how to connect Aiven for Apache Flink® with Google BigQuery as a sink using the Aiven CLI.